 What is the curriculum aim / vision for this subject?

-What do we expect students to get from this subject?
+What do we expect students to get from our subject?

 How does learning develop over the five years?